autonomys/auto-sdk/packages/auto-design-system/README.md

 # Auto Design System

 This package contains React components for the Auto Design System.
-These components utilize the design tokens from `@autonomys/design-tokens` package to ensure consistent styling across all applications.
+These components utilize the design tokens from `@autonomys/design-tokens` package to ensure consistent styling across all application.

 ## Installation